-The readmission rate for MHSU in Q4 of 2018/19 is 11.5% meeting the target of 13.3%.
-The rate also improves from previous quarters, Q3, Q2, and Q1 2018/19 (13.5%, 15.0%, and 13.5% respectively).
-The rate has increased slightly compared to Q4 2017/18 (11.5% vs. 11.1%).
-However, the overall readmission rate for 2018/19 is 13.6%, slightly missing the target of 13.3% and slightly higher than the readmission rate in 2017/18 (13.2%).
-When comparing readmission rate for 2018/19 among Fraser Health communities, there is huge variation, ranging from 9.2% in Hope to 16.2% in Mission.
-During 2018/19, five out of 13 Fraser Health communities did not meet the 13.3% target, ranging from rates of 13.5% in White Rock to 16.2% in Mission.
-The rest of communities met the readmission rate target, with rates ranging from 9.2% in Hope to 13% in Delta.
+The readmission rate for MHSU in Q2 of 2019/20 is 13.3%, meeting the target for this indicator.
+This is a huge improvement compared to the previous quarter, Q1 2019/20 (14.2%) and to the 2018/19 Q2 (15.0%).
+Although the readmission rate for the first two quarters of 2019/20 is 13.7% and does not meet the target of 13.3%, the rate has decreased a lot from Q1 to Q2 in 2019/20.
+When comparing readmission rate for Q2 2019/20 among Fraser Health communities, there is huge variation, ranging from 8.0% in South Surrey/White Rock to 31.7% in Agassiz-Harrison.
+More specifically during Q2 2019/20, eight out of 13 Fraser Health communities did not meet the 13.3% target, ranging from rates of 13.7% in Delta to 31.7% in Agassiz-Harrison.
+The rest of communities met the readmission rate target, with rates ranging from 8.0% in South Surrey/White Rock to 12.7% in Burnaby.

-MHSU has recently established a team of substance use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services.
-The team also proactively follows up with patients who present to hospitals with overdose, with the goal of engaging them in treatment and reducing the danger of further overdose and readmission.
-MHSU has also established an Urgent Care Response Centre (UCRC) in Surrey to provide central access for adults with mental health and substance use concerns, including those with opioid use disorder.
+MHSU has established an Urgent Care Response Centre (UCRC) in Surrey to provide central access for adults with mental health and substance use concerns, including those with opioid use disorder.
 The UCRC opened on July 24 2019 and provides low-barrier and timely access to assessment, initiation of treatment, and connection to appropriate services.
 The extended hours of service will reduce wait-times for MHSU services and should result in decreased readmission rates.
+The decrease in readmission rate from Q1 to Q2 2019/20 could be partially due to UCRC services.
 In addition, we are planning to review the profile of patients who are readmitted to acute to identify factors contributing to readmission and consequently address the issues when possible.
-Other initiatives, such as Integrated Transition of Care Teams (ITCT) focus on timely follow-up with clients discharged from acute services.
-This appears to reduce readmission rates at three of FHA's regional hospitals that provide coverage to six communities, MHSU has also established four Intensive Case Management (ICM) teams (in Maple Ridge, Langley, Surrey, and Chilliwack).
+MHSU has established a team of substance use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services.
+The team also proactively follows up with patients who present to hospitals with an overdose, with the goal of engaging them in treatment and reducing the danger of further overdose and readmission.
+Other initiatives, such as Integrated Transition of Care Teams (ITCT), focus on timely follow-up with clients discharged from acute services.
+MHSU has also established four Intensive Case Management (ICM) teams (in Maple Ridge, Langley, Surrey, and Chilliwack).
 ICM serves vulnerable clients who are living with serious addictions and other comorbidities, and who are homeless or at risk of homelessness.
-Among other initiatives, it is expected that this service will also reduce acute readmission rates for this at-risk group.
-MHSU is enhancing discharge planning to include improved communication with patients, families / supporters and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention.
-MHSU Dashboard has one indicator measuring readmission rates in FH hospitals to ensure quality improvement initiatives result in reduced hospital readmission rates
+Evaluation results for both ITCT and ICM have shown significant reduction in ED visits and acute admissions.
+MHSU is enhancing discharge planning to include improved communication with patients, families / supporters, and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention.
+MHSU Dashboard has one indicator monitoring readmission rates in FH hospitals to ensure indicator monitoring readmission rates